tidyverse/dplyr/tests/testthat/_snaps/slice.md

       x Negative and positive locations can't be mixed. i Subscript `1` has a positive value at location 1.

+# slicing with one-column matrix is deprecated

+    Code
+      out <- slice(df, matrix(c(1, 3)))
+    Condition
+      Warning:
+      Slicing with a 1-column matrix was deprecated in dplyr 1.1.0.

 # slice errors if index is not numeric

     Code